-Mass Tort litigation is typically very labor-intensive and cost-prohibitive for many law firms, especially small to mid-size firms.
-AcroDocz’s services provide law firms of all sizes the opportunity and ability to bring Mass Tort cases.
+Mass Tort litigation is very labor-intensive and cost-prohibitive for many law firms, especially small to mid-size firms.
+AcroDocz’s services provide law firms of all sizes with the opportunity and ability to bring Mass Tort cases.

 Retrieval and review of medical records for Mass Tort cases require personnel who have the expertise, as it is a multifaceted process.
 The steps involved in the retrieval and review of medical records include:

 - Requesting medical records and bills from multiple doctors, hospitals, and healthcare providers;

 - Reviewing and understanding the medical records and bills; and

 - Summarizing the information contained in the medical records and bills in a format that is easy to navigate.